 PROMOTING OUR CUTLURE AND HERITAGE

-- PAAIA FUND, through the generous sponsorship of Hamid and Christina Moghadam and Bita Daryabari and Dr. Reza Malek, was one of the proud sponsors of the San Francisco leg of the Cyrus Cylinder Tour at the Asian Art Museum.
-Hundreds of people joined PAAIA FUND for the exhibition's opening weekend activities, which included PAAIA's annual gala and award ceremony, annual trustee retreat and dinner reception, and the world premiere of "The King Cyrus Symphonic Suite: From Birth to the Proclamation of Human Rights" by Loris Tjeknovarian.
+- IA-100, through the generous sponsorship of Hamid and Christina Moghadam and Bita Daryabari and Dr. Reza Malek, was one of the proud sponsors of the San Francisco leg of the Cyrus Cylinder Tour at the Asian Art Museum.
+Hundreds of people joined IA-100 for the exhibition's opening weekend activities, which included PAAIA's annual gala and award ceremony, annual trustee retreat and dinner reception, and the world premiere of "The King Cyrus Symphonic Suite: From Birth to the Proclamation of Human Rights" by Loris Tjeknovarian.

 - PAAIA Inc. was instrumental in the introduction of the Cyrus Cylinder and Nowruz Resolution presented by members of Congress.
 The resolution acknowledged that the Cyrus Cylinder has, over the centuries, come to symbolize one of mankind's first documents on human rights and connected the Iranian New Year to the values of human rights.